ig3/nginx-auth-request-azuread/README.md

 overriding those loaded earlier, if they contain configuration parameters with the same name.

-Environment variables with names beginning with  `nars_` will be added to the configuration, possible overriding parameters from the configuration files.
+Environment variables with names beginning with  `naraad_` will be added to the configuration, possible overriding parameters from the configuration files.
-The leading `nars_` will be removed from the environment variable name.
-For example, environment variable `nars_server_address` would set configuration parameter `server_address`.
+The leading `naraad_` will be removed from the environment variable name.
+For example, environment variable `naraad_server_address` would set configuration parameter `server_address`.

 Any configuration parameter may also be specified on the command line.
 For
-example: `nars --server_address 1.2.3.4` would set the server IP address to 1.2.3.4.
+example: `naraad --server_address 1.2.3.4` would set the server IP address to 1.2.3.4.
 Configuration parameters set from the command line will override any settings from configuration files or environment variables.